Julia visited New Zealand in March 2017, where she travelled all across the northern and southern islands.

 From the very first time I watched The Lord of the Rings, I thought, "I want to go there."
 "There" meaning Hobbiton, of course.
 The thing is, you can visit Hobbiton; it's a real place!
 But at the time, I just meant New Zealand (that being where the movie was filmed).

 So many people asked me when I told them I wanted to go to New Zealand, "Why?"
 Why?
 Have they seen New Zealand?
 Have they seen The Lord of the Rings?
 And then there were the three people who said, "We want to go too!"
-So they did.

 Getting Around the Islands